 We invite you to attend the ninth annual Michael R. Argetsinger Symposium on International Motor Racing History on Friday and Saturday, November 21 and 22, 2025 at our new location in the Harbor Hotel in Watkins Glen, NY.
 The Symposium is held annually by the International Motor Racing Research Center (IMRRC) in partnership with the Society of Automotive Historians (SAH) and Gran Touring Motorsports (GTM).
 The Symposium will again be live streamed by GTM to an international audience.
 YouTube videos of each 2025 presentation, as well YouTube videos from the earlier Symposiums, will be available for post-event viewing through our publicly accessible archive.

-This year the Symposium features presentations on a wide range of motorsports topics, including the impact of the sport on aspects of cultural history, the rebirth of road racing in America since 1948, the story of NASCAR’s development in the western United States in the 1950s, as well as discussions of the rich archival and research resources offered by motorsport specific educational entities, such as the Revs Institute in Naples, FL, the Belmont Abbey College motorsports program in Charlotte, NC and the nationally renowned programs of McPherson College in McPherson, KS.
-Presentations will range widely with presenters drawn from the world of historical scholarship to the worlds of journalists, educators, and all historically conscious racing fans.
+This year the Symposium features presentations on a wide range of motorsports topics, including the impact of the sport on aspects of cultural history, the rebirth of road racing in America since 1948, the story of NASCAR’s development in the western United States in the 1950s, as well as discussions of the rich archival and research resources offered by motorsport specific educational entities, such as the Revs Institute in Naples, FL, and the Belmont Abbey College motorsports program in Charlotte, NC.
+A wide range of motorsport topics will be presented by scholars, journalists, educators, and enthusiast historians.

 Racing enthusiasts of all descriptions will find intriguing presentations and the opportunity to engage in dialogue with thoughtful experts and fellow enthusiasts of the sport.
 Don’t miss this unique opportunity to enjoy the glories of motor sports history with like-minded racing addicts!
 Sign up to attend the 2025 Symposium at the link below and consider joining the group for luncheons at the hotel on Friday and Saturday.